brunovjk/FlyFlutter/README.md

 ## Technologies Showcased

 FlyFlutter serves as a showcase for a collection of simple yet powerful technologies.
-Developed by brunovjk, a proficient full-stack web developer, this game demonstrates the effective utilization of these technologies to create a seamless gambling experience.
+Developed by brunovjk this game demonstrates the effective utilization of these technologies to create a seamless gambling experience.

 ## Development Environment Setup